karma659/Dynamic-Sector-Rotation/README.md

 *Performance Results*

 The performance of the proposed sector rotation strategy was evaluated across both in-sample (IS) and out-of-sample (OOS) periods to assess robustness and predictive effectiveness.
 Benchmark comparison was made against the SPDR S\&P 500 ETF Trust (SPY).
 During the IS period (2014–2019), the strategy achieved an annualized return of 8.91%, annual volatility of 7.96%, and a Sharpe ratio of 1.12, with a maximum drawdown of 8.68%.
 This indicates strong risk-adjusted returns and relatively low drawdowns.
 In comparison, the OOS period (2020–2025) yielded an annualized return of 8.76% with higher volatility 12.31% and a reduced Sharpe ratio 0.71, suggesting that the strategy’s performance was more sensitive to market regime changes post-2020.

-![A table with numbers and symbolsAI-generated content may be incorrect.][image7]

 Despite the drop in Sharpe ratio during OOS, the LightGBM-based market-timing approach outperformed the Pairs Portfolio benchmark in OOS returns (8.76% vs. 7.35%) while keeping maximum drawdowns at a moderate level (19.64% vs. 16.11%).

-![A graph with lines and numbersAI-generated content may be incorrect.][image8]

 Moreover, when compared directly to SPY in the OOS period, the strategy’s excess return potential is showing more stable performance despite SPY’s strong upward trend.

-![A graph of different colored linesAI-generated content may be incorrect.][image9]

-![A table of numbers with textAI-generated content may be incorrect.][image10]

 This section presents the performance evaluation of the two proposed strategies—LGBM Market–Timing and Pairs Portfolio—benchmarked against the SPY ETF.
 The evaluation is conducted over both the in-sample (IS) period (2014–2019) and the out-of-sample (OOS) period (2020–2025).
 Key metrics include annualized return (AnnRet), annualized volatility (AnnVol), Sharpe ratio, and maximum drawdown (MDD).
 During the IS period, LGBM Market–Timing achieved an annualized return of 8.91%, paired with the lowest volatility of 7.96% among the three strategies.
 This resulted in the highest Sharpe ratio 1.12, indicating superior risk-adjusted returns.

 The Pairs Portfolio recorded a slightly higher return of 9.94% but came with higher volatility 10.00% and a lower Sharpe ratio 0.99.
 SPY delivered the highest absolute return 10.48% but had moderately higher volatility 10.00% and a Sharpe ratio 1.05 slightly lower than LGBM.